hackle/blogger/src/raw/about.md

 The setup of this blog is based on the excellent [serverless-haskell](https://github.com/seek-oss/serverless-haskell) project.
 You'll find a [write-up](/setting-up-an-aws-lambda-with-serverless-haskell) for how I managed to wire everything up.

 If you ever want to get in touch, this is my email address but reversed: moc.liamtoh@welkcah (you'll find an article dedicated to a ``reverse`` function in Idris).
-Or find me on [Twitter](https://twitter.com/hacklew).
+Or find me on Twitter [@hacklew](https://twitter.com/hacklew).